eliemichel/LearnWebGPU/basic-3d-rendering/3d-meshes/loading-from-a-file.md

 This time, we are ready to load **an actual 3D file format**, so that you can play with any model you'd like.

-In this chapter we load 3D models using the [OBJ](https://en.wikipedia.org/wiki/Wavefront_.obj_file) format.
+In this chapter we load 3D models from the [OBJ](https://en.wikipedia.org/wiki/Wavefront_.obj_file) format.
 This is a very common format for storing 3D meshes with extra attributes (vertex colors, normals, but also texture coordinates and any other arbitrary data).
-You can for instance create an OBJ file by exporting it from [Blender]().
+You can for instance create an OBJ file by exporting it from [Blender](https://www.blender.org/).

+## TinyOBJLoader

 Instead of manually parsing OBJ files, we use the [TinyOBJLoader](https://github.com/tinyobjloader/tinyobjloader) library.
 The file format is not that complex, but parsing files is not the main point of this tutorial series, and this library has been intensively tested and has a very small footprint.